 Older people (e.g. in their 60’s or above) generally get told that their KiwiSaver money should be in a fund with fewer growth assets.
 This means that their fund will be less volatile, but they may miss out on some potential future returns.

-Now what if someone had let’s say $400,000 in term deposits that they could use for retirement before touching their KiwiSaver account?
+Now what if someone had let’s say $400,000 in term deposits that they could use for retirement before touching their KiwiSaver savings?
 And what if also, this person was currently receiving NZ Superannuation, and would only spend $45,000 a year on their expenses?

 Read More: Why you shouldn’t ignore your investments outside of KiwiSaver.